Heist (video game): Gameplay

 If the team managed to leave the bank, the getaway would start immediately.
 The goal was to get to a safe place while driving as Kid across the streets of San Francisco and avoiding road blocks on the way.
 The police could have been slowed by shooting at their vehicles, or by distracting them with roadside objects.
 Some other groups would also try to stop the gang, each with their own methods and strengths: FBI, National Guard, vigilantes and street thugs.
 Every vehicle possessed an individual value for both armor and health, which was upgraded both performance wise and visually.
 Between the main story jobs, the players were able to complete side missions with additional gear or money as a reward, such as robbing diners or making alliances with other gangs.
 The allies were set to help the gang during the escape by various measures, such as stage protests or trucks blocking the way.

 Development

 Initially, inXile had an agreement to develop an open-world project for PlayStation 3 in Unreal Engine, but they didn't know the specifications at the time, which led to performance issues related to random-access memory on the console.

 With Scott Crisostomo as a lead designer, Heist was inspired by the '60s movies for the visual style, and several action movies for the overall feel, like Bullitt, Point Break and Dog Day Afternoon.
 The intent was to use the '60s rock and roll songs for the soundtrack.
 The developers used Need for Speed: Most Wanted as a reference for the car chases found in-game.
 The game was to be powered by PathEngine.
+Actor Christian Slater would have provided a voice in the game.

 According to Brian Fargo, the development took a hit because of too much involvement by Codemasters.